 Puppy-Proof Your Home

-Once you've decided on the areas your puppy will be allowed to play, take a good look around and begin puppy-proofing.
+Once you've decided on the areas where your puppy will be allowed to play, take a good look around and begin puppy-proofing.
 Pick up or move any objects that your puppy might decide to chew.
-Get down at his level to see what might appeal to him.
+Get down at the dog's level to see what might appeal to it.
 Remove or cover any electrical wires, houseplants, garbage pails, children's toys, and anything else you don't want your puppy to chew or knock over.